VerifyTests/Verify/docs/mdsource/parameterised.source.md

 ### Complex MemberData

-xUnit only exposes parameter names for certain types.
-For unknown types the parameter names cannot be retrieved from the xUnit context, and instead the parameter names to be explicitly specified.
+xUnit only exposes parameter information for certain types.
+For unknown types the information cannot be retrieved from the xUnit context, and instead the text for the parameter value needs to be explicitly specified.
 This is done by calling `NameForParameter()`.

 snippet: xunitComplexMemberData